 Korean Addressing Keywords

-The Korean language is a language that regards politeness highly, and this can be shown in what type of language you use when addressing different people.
+The Korean language regards politeness highly, and this can be shown in what type of language you use when addressing different people.
 In basic terms, there are 7 different styles of speech that range from friendly to super polite.
 These levels are high, middle, and low.

 The basic form of the language is how you will speak to your friends and those the same age or younger than you (hae-che).
 The next level up (haoeyo-che) is how you will address those older than you, meeting new people, or generally when you want to be polite.
 This is used most often, and is the style of speech you’re most likely to learn when beginning learning Korean.
 The next level up is the super polite version (hasipseo-che) and how, in South Korea, you would speak to very high up people, in business speech, or in customer service.